 What are shrooms?

 Psilocybe cubensis, as they are known in the world of science, are a “magic” fungi that grow in different parts of the world.
 Their first usage dates back nine thousand years when people ingested these plants for their psychedelic effects.
 Today, Magic Mushrooms can be eaten raw or dried, but they can also be rolled up into joint-like cigarettes and inhaled.

 In theory, a person can smoke shrooms, but the effect would not be nearly as intense as when they are consumed raw.
 In other words, absolutely nothing “magical” would happen if one were to inhale a shroom joint.
 The reason for this lies in the main psychedelic ingredient, psilocybin, which burns at 180 Celsius degrees.
-This means that if you heat the shroom at this temperature, you are practically killing the most potent ingredient that is responsible for the desired effect.
+This means that if the shroom was heated at this temperature, the most potent ingredient that is responsible for the desired effect will extinct.

 On the other hand, some users claim they can smoke shrooms if the temperature is low enough, but the effect of the fungi is weak and does not last nearly as long as when consumed in its raw form.
 For this reason, most users believe that smoking magic mushrooms is a waste of time and money.

 The main issue with smoking shrooms is that the spores easily get stuck in the trachea and lungs when inhaled.
 Thus, causing insurmountable respiratory problems, such as inflammation, choking and other pulmonary risks that require lengthy medical treatment.